uerbzr/course-devops-artifacts/README.md

 ## Best Practice

-An extra step would be to place the variables into a library gruop.
+An extra step would be to place the variables into a Libbrary Group in the Pipelines section.

 - From the main project page go to Pipelines => Library
 - Click on the + Variable Group button
-- Type a new variable group name into the textbox (e.g. ProjectSettings)
+- Type a new variable group name into the textbox: ProjectSettings
-- Add some variables e.g.
+- Add some variables:

   - Name: projectPath
-  - Value: \*\*/workshop.calculator.csproj )
+  - Value: \*\*/workshop.calculator.csproj

 - in the pipeline you can simply reference the group at the top: